OOP2018/threads-dacharat/README.md

 ## 5. Counter with AtomicLong

-5.1) Because AtomicLong will minimize 3 things(load,change,replace) very small that you can't call method on the same time.
+5.1) Because AtomicLong is the safe thread for long.

-5.2) Because AtomicLong will minimize 3 things(load,change,replace) very small that you can't call method on the same time.
-It should use when threads more than one thread use same resource.
+5.2) Because AtomicLong is use in program that incremented sequence numbers and cannot be replace in Long.

 ## 6. Analysis of Results